Get Free Consult

-- March 12, 2024
+by The Stoddard Firm - March 12th, 2024

 Motorcycle accident cases differ from all others.
 If you are involved in a motorcycle crash that happens due to no fault of your own, you may want to pursue legal help.
 By partnering with an Atlanta motorcycle accident lawyer, you may be able to hold any at-fault parties responsible for their actions.
 The Stoddard Firm makes it easy to connect with an experienced motorcycle accident attorney.

 Motorcycles make up 3% of all registered vehicles in the United States, according to the National Safety Council (NSC).
 Riders are involved in accidents every day.
-When a rider gets into a crash, the consequences may be very different than those of someone who causes a car accident.
+When a rider gets into a crash, the consequences may be very different from those of someone who causes a car accident.
 The same holds true with motorcycle collision claims and other accident cases.

 Motorcycle crash injuries tend to be more severe than those someone may suffer in a car accident.
 Common injuries reported in motorcycle collisions include: